 Foil-stamped logos and accents, when combined with a clear topcoat, offer excellent resistance to:

-- Scratching and abrasion
+- Scratching

 - UV exposure